“I had . . . no idea. . . . He was . . . flattering. He seemed to . . . to understand . . . to sympathize . . . ”

 -- The Grey Lady (DH31)

 c.
 1944 – Tom Riddle, using his considerable charisma and charm, convinces the ghost of Ravenclaw House, Helena Ravenclaw, to reveal the secret hiding place of her mother’s long-lost diadem.
-Years later, she would confess to Harry that he seemed to understand her anguish and remorse.
-Some time later, probably after he left Hogwarts, Tom traveled to Albania, retrieved the diadem, and turned it into a Horcrux.
-He then returned to the school, feigned interest in taking a job teaching Defense Against the Dark Arts as a ruse to gain access to the Room of Requirement, and hid the Horcrux there (DH31).
+Years later, she would confess to Harry that he seemed to understand her anguish and remorse (DH31).

 The timeline of Tom Riddle's finding the diadem is impossible to decipher with certainty.
 Harry reasons that Riddle

-If this is true, then Riddle charmed the Grey Lady at some point during his time at Hogwarts but after he learned about Horcruxes, therefore between the summer of 1943 and the summer of 1945.
+If this is true, then Riddle charmed the Grey Lady at some point during his time at Hogwarts but after he learned about Horcruxes, therefore between the summer of 1942 and the summer of 1945.
+He likely didn't turn the diadem into a Horcrux until decades later, shortly before visiting Hogwarts on the pretense of asking for a teaching position and hiding it in the Room of Requirement.
+This didn't happen until the late 1960s.

 The Room of Requirement is located on the seventh floor of Hogwarts castle.
 However, according to book four, the entrance to Dumbledore's office is very likely on the second floor (GF28).
 This is one of the few instances where Rowling's mental map of the castle failed her.
 There is no logical way that Riddle would have had to travel to the seventh floor to get to Dumbledore's office to ask for the job.
 So in book six, Rowling moved Dumbledore's office to the seventh floor.
 If asked, I'm sure she would just say that the castle is magical and things move around.
 Here's how Rowling responded when a fan asked if she had a blueprint or map of the school: